Job management apps vs invoicing apps: which do you need?

 Just an invoicing app

-Sole traders and small teams handling fewer than 20 jobs each month may find an invoicing app ideal.
-These apps are straightforward and often economical, with prices usually ranging from £10 to £30 monthly.
-A small gardening business focused on routine maintenance could use one to manage billing efficiently without needing job management features.
+Sole traders and small teams handling fewer than 20 jobs monthly might find an invoicing app ideal.
+These apps are simple and often affordable, typically costing between £10 and £30 monthly.
+A small gardening business focusing on regular maintenance could use one to manage billing effectively without needing job management features.

 A job management app

-Larger businesses with multiple engineers and complex contracts often require detailed job management systems.
-These apps usually range from £40 to £100 or more each month but provide great value for organisational needs.
+Larger businesses with several engineers and complex contracts often need detailed job management systems.
+These apps usually cost from £40 to £100 or more monthly but provide great value for organisational needs.
 A heating installation firm might use one to coordinate installations and track project progress.

 MTD compliance consideration